What Equipment do you need to play Softball? (Complete List)

 When you get to travel-ball levels of play, your daughter will need to have gear to wear to practice and games.

 Practice gear usually includes softball pants, socks in the team colors, and a team shirt.
 Some teams are too picky about what top, but most coaches like their teams to wear softball pants and socks.
 If practice is in an indoor facility, your daughter will need turf shoes.
 If she pitches, you will want to buy her turf shoes with pitching toes.
 For a more detailed overview, please see this guide where we outline what you need to wear at softball practice in much greater detail.

 Every girl on a travel team will need her own gear bag, helmet, uniform, cleats, bat, and glove.
 Most teams require each player to pay a fee that covers the cost of the uniform, gear bag, and helmet.

 Uniforms usually include one or two pairs of softball pants, one to three jerseys, a belt, and a few pairs of socks.
-Sometimes the fee includes practice shirts and cleats, too.
+Sometimes the fee includes shirts and cleats, too.
 At this young age, girls will only need molded cleats.
 They don’t get to wear metal cleats until they get closer to high school age.

 More Expensive Costs